JohnCoates/Aerial/Documentation/Installation.md

 1. Quit **System Preferences**.
 2. [Download the latest release of Aerial.saver.zip](https://github.com/JohnCoates/Aerial/releases/latest).
 Alternatively, you can try the latest beta version [following this link](https://github.com/JohnCoates/Aerial/releases).
 3. Unzip the downloaded file (if you use Safari, it should already be done for you).
 4. Double-click `Aerial.saver`; it will open in `System Preferences` > `Desktop & Screen Saver` and ask you if you want to install for all users or for your user only.
-Be aware that installing for all users will require a password at install **and each update, including auto-updates.**
+Be aware that installing for all users will require a password at install **and each subsequent update, including auto-updates.**

 If you see an error message saying "This app is damaged and can't be opened, you should move it to the trash", we suggest that **you download the file with Safari**, to prevent macOS Gatekeeper from throwing that error.
 Note that some outdated unzip software may cause that issue too.

+On very recent releases (less than a day), Chrome may complain that the file is uncommon and potentially dangerous.
+This warning will go away after a few hours/days, more information in our [troubleshooting section](Troubleshooting.md).

 **Important**: If you haven't quit System Preferences before installation, you will need to quit and reopen System Preferences after installation for Aerial to work correcly.
 This is a macOS bug.